NotToDisturb/LocresExporter/README.md

 ```
 The first time this script is run, it will exit after generating `locres_config.json`.
 Subsequent runs will continue exiting until the [configuration file](#config-file) is filled out correctly.
-Once it is, the script will execute properly and the exported JSON will be in the output path (`output_path` in the config)
+Once it is, the script will execute properly and the exported JSON will be in the output path (`output_path` in the config).

 #### Archiving
 LocresExporter features an archival feature that allows the user to automatically archive